Michael-Duffy-123/Patient-Appointment-Managment-Database/README.md

 ### **About The Project**
 This is a database created for a fictional medical practice used to manage patient appointment information.
-The database was designed used relational database principles.
+The database was designed using relational database principles.
 For this project I used XAMPP and phpMyAdmin to locally-host the database while building it.

 ### **Database Features**
 - Stores information on Patients, Appointments, Consultants, Staff, Procedure Pricing, Bills, Payments